calebissharp/provide-page/README.md

 This action is mainly used automatically in conjunction with the `Form` component (see below), but you may trigger it manually if for some reason you need to do that.

-### submitForm (Object formData)
+### submitForm (Object formData, Boolean serverSide)

 This action is mainly used automatically in conjunction with the `Form` component (see below), but you may trigger it manually if for some reason you need to do that.
+If `serverSide` is true, the client will dispatch all of the actions the server returns.
+This is useful for actions that only the server can peform.

 ### updateSession (Object updates)